secretmoo35/cordova-plugin-photo-library-wicklets/README.md

 # What I Use It For, and thus what will almost always work
 - Get permissions to access gallery/camera roll.
-- Save image to gallery
+- Save image to gallery, even with query strings.
 - Save video to gallery from external URL (even https:// URL 😎)

 # How to Use?